paulstephane/UPLPlayer/README.md

 (3) ability to use single wav files containing multiple tracks withcue sheets
 - more files can be stored on a USB drive and played on the UPL (max: 98000 albums)
+- tracks contained in the single-file wav,are displayed and can be played individually
 - albums can be played gaplessely (provided the tracks are gapless)
 - albums can be grouped in folders